-Allied Academics welcome all the participants to the “International Congress on Cell Biology and Gene Therapy "held during October 26-27, 2017 in Toronto, Canada.
+Allied Academies welcome all the participants to the ‘International Conference on Cell Biology & Gene Research’ held during October 25-27, 2017 in Toronto, Canada.
 Cell Therapy Conferences will provide a perfect platform to all the Doctors, Researchers Business Delegates, and Scientists to approach and deliver all the attendees about the latest scientific advancements on the respective sphere.

-This two-day Gene Therapy Event will address key issues concerning cell and gene therapy in the broader context of the cellular and genetic disorder.
-Organized around daily themes, the Conference focuses on moving from present knowledge to future solutions
+This three-day Cell Therapy Event will address key issues concerning cell and gene therapy in the broader context of the cellular and genetic disorder.
+Organized around daily themes, the Conference focuses on moving from present knowledge to future solutions.

 Cell biology is a branch of biology that studies the different structures and functions of the cell and focuses mainly on the idea of the cell as the basic unit of life.
 Cell biology explains the structure, organization of the organelles they contain, their physiological properties, metabolic processes, signaling pathways, life cycle, and interactions with their environment.
 This is done both on a microscopic and molecular level as it encompasses prokaryotic cells and eukaryotic cells.
 Knowing the components of cells and how cells work is fundamental to all biological sciences; it is also essential for research in biomedical fields such as cancer, and other diseases.
 Research in cell biology is closely related to genetics, biochemistry, molecular biology, immunology, and developmental biology.